Squaring a Table Saw Sled Fence

 Clicking on the small images will enlarge them.

-Aligning a table saw sled fence to 90 degrees can be a frustrating, hair pulling event.
+Aligning a table saw sled fence to 90° can be a frustrating, hair pulling event.
 However, if you follow the following tip, it can be a breeze.
-Sure, there are other methods to align a table saw fence to 90°, but most require making test cuts with plywood and are less accurate.
-Aside from being less accurate, the other methods take longer to get an accurate 90°.
-I don’t know about you, but I’d rather be spending my time making projects than trying to align my tools.
+Sure, there are other methods to align a table saw fence to 90°, but most require making test cuts with plywood.
+The other methods take significantly longer to get an accurate 90°.
+I don't know about you, but I'd rather be spending my time making projects than trying to align my tools.
 Speed is the major advantage here, accuracy just comes along for the ride.

 • First, place a dial indicator w/ a magnetic base on your table saw fence or table saw surface.
 I like to use the table saw fence because I can lock the dial indicator on the TS-fence and move it into the square.